Yvette Broch

-Yvette Broch (born 23 December 1990) is a Dutch handball player, who plays for Győri ETO KC and the Dutch national team.
+Yvette Broch (born 23 December 1990) is a retired Dutch professional handball player, who last played for Győri ETO KC and the Dutch national team.
 She is also known for being a runner up on the fourth season of Holland's Next Top Model.

 She completed in the 2011 World Women's Handball Championship in Brazil.
 She competed on the Dutch team at the 2014 European Women's Handball Championship in Hungary and Croatia, and won a silver team medal at the 2015 World Championship finals.
 She competed at the 2016 Summer Olympics in the women's handball tournament.

 In August 2018 she decided to suspend her professional handball career, due to exhaustion.
 In 2020, she returned to handball and trained with her former French handball club, Metz.
 After the season, she signed a 2-year-contact with the Romanian club, CSM Bucuresti.
 After one season she returned to her former Hungarian handball club, Győri Audi ETO KC.
 She signed a 2-year-contact.